 The Appointed Actuary should disclose any investigation of a reinsurer’s credit risk, as well as any provisions held for this contingency.

 The amounts of reinsurance recoverables credit taken across all lines of business must be aggregated by reinsurance company.
 The resulting ten largest reinsurers, based on credit taken in reinsurance recoverables, ceded outstanding claims and other amounts owed, must be disclosed in the form of a table.
 The amounts owed should include amounts held as assets.
 OSFI expects this disclosure to be done by product type.
 This top-ten list must be assembled by company groups, and not by individual subsidiaries of a reinsurance conglomerate.

 The following is a sample of a table showing this disclosure.

 If applicable, the Appointed Actuary should show in tabular form the material currency exchange rates for the last three years.

-Inter-segment notes are governed by OSFI's Guideline E-12.
-When an Inter-Segment Note program is used, OSFI expects that the notes will be formally incorporated into the investment policy framework.
-The Appointed Actuary should describe the structure of the Note program, the procedures that are used to manage the Notes, and controls in place with respect to such use.
+Inter-segment notes are governed by OSFI’s Guideline E-12.
+When companies use an Inter-Segment Note program, OSFI expects that the notes will be formally incorporated into the investment policy framework.
+The Appointed Actuary should describe the structure of the Note program, the procedures used to manage the Notes, and the controls in place with respect to such use.

 In the reporting for each interest sensitive asset segment, the AAR must include an overview of the asset/liability risk management practice for that segment.
 This should include the specific operating guidelines and processes in place by asset segment to manage interest rate risk such as the mismatching tolerance limit, asset mix guideline, key metrics used to measure asset liability mismatch position, etc. Any major changes during the year in the ALM and Investment strategies and Guidelines should be disclosed.
 The Appointed Actuary should provide charts/narratives to show and explain the asset and liability mismatch position as of the current year-end.